 We want to store data related to an inventory system.
 There are two types of information that we want to manage: inventory data and related vendor contact information.
-To manage this information, we could create a structure for each type of data, but to illustrate storing mixed data without a structure we refrain from creating one for the inventory data.
+To manage this information, we could have created a structure for each type of data, but to illustrate storing mixed data without a structure we refrain from creating one for the inventory data.

-For the vendor data, we add the VENDOR structure to the same file as holds our STOCK_DBS structure.
+We now show the definition of the VENDOR structure.
 Note that the VENDOR structure uses fixed-length fields.
 This is not necessary and in fact could represent a waste of resources if the number of vendors stored in our database scales to very large numbers.
-However, for simplicity we use fixed-length fields anyway, especially given that our sample data contains so few vendor records.
+However, for simplicity we use fixed-length fields anyway, especially given that our sample data contains so few yendor records.